 - Fennel Avocado Salad

-This thinly sliced fennel, creamy avocado, and pungent red onion is tossed in a yummy dressing for a healthy, winter salad.
+Thinly sliced fennel, creamy avocado, and pungent red onion are tossed in a yummy dressing for a healthy, winter salad.